LITTLEDEAN INFORMAL CONFERENCE 2nd November 2019

 The stone ‘Celtic heads’ produced huge interest although no one present was able to comment on them with authority.

-Kate Adcock and Graham Soffe were both very interested in the finds and found the visit to the site most stimulating.
-Graham’s first hand experience of the Hayling Island Temple is particularly important allowing him to comment with authority on aspects of the Littledean site as they become evident.
+Kate Adcock and Grahame Soffe were both very interested in the finds and found the visit to the site most stimulating.
+Grahame’s first hand experience of the Hayling Island Temple is particularly important allowing him to comment with authority on aspects of the Littledean site as they become evident.

 Following the conference Bryn Walters arranged for Professor Miranda Aldhouse-Green to view the Celtic heads at Sevenhampton.

 MEETING AT THE OLD POST OFFICE SEVENHAMPTON WITH PROFESSOR ALDHOUSE-GREEN TO REVIEW THE COLLECTION OF STONE HEADS 12th October 2019